10 of the Largest Construction Projects in the World

 Work on California's high-speed train began in 2015 and is scheduled for completion in 2029.
 It will connect eight of the 10 largest cities in the state and reach from San Diego in the south to San Francisco in the north.
 The project will be completed in two phases: Phase 1 will connect Los Angeles to San Francisco; Phase 2 will extend connections to San Diego and Sacramento.
 The train will be 100-percent electric and will be powered entirely by renewable energy and capable of speeds up to 200 miles per hour.

 Officially called the Linear Chuo Shinkansen, Japan's newest high-speed rail line will take travelers from Tokyo to Nagoya—286 kilometers—in 40 minutes, at speeds up to 505 kilometers per hour.
 This leg of the high-speed journey is scheduled for completion by 2027.
 A later phase will extend the line to Osaka.
 About 86 percent of the Tokyo-Nagoya line will be underground, requiring extensive tunnel construction.
-This maglev (magnetic levitation) train is the fastest train in the world.
+This magnetic levitation (also known as "maglev") train is the fastest train in the world.

 Beijing Airport, China